The complexity of general-valued CSPs seen from the other side: Related problems

 For hardness, we note that in the special case of $\{0,\infty\}$-valued structures (that is, relational structures) the \problem{Improvement} and \problem{Equivalence} problems correspond respectively to \problem{Homomorphism} and \problem{Homomorphic Equivalence}, which are well-known to be NP-complete even in the bounded arity case~\cite{Chandra77:stoc}. \end{proof}

 \begin{proposition} \problem{Core Recognition} is coNP-complete. \end{proposition}

 \begin{proof} We start by establishing membership in coNP.
 Let $(\structA)$ be an instance of \problem{Core Recognition}.
-By the definition of a core, $(\structA)$ is a no-instance if and only if there exists a non-surjective inverse fractional homomorphism from $\structA$ to $\structA$.
+By the definition of a core, $(\structA)$ is a no-instance if and only if there exists a non-surjective IFH from $\structA$ to $\structA$.
 This is true if and only if the optimum of the linear program

 is strictly negative, where $\tup{\structA}_{<\infty}\defeq\{(f,\tuple{x})\in \tup{\structA}\mid f^{\structA}(\tuple{x})<\infty\}$, $\G_{<\infty} \defeq \{g\in A^A\mid \text{$f^\structA(g^{-1}(\tuple{x}))<\infty$ for all $(f,\tuple{x})\in \tup{\structA}_{<\infty}$}\}$ and $\G^*$ is the restriction of $\G_{<\infty}$ to non-surjective mappings.
 Again, the number of inequalities in this system is polynomial in $|\structA|$ so there exists a solution of minimum cost with a polynomial number of non-zero variables.
 Such a subset of variables is a coNP certificate.